semantic-release/semantic-release/README.md

 Have a look at the [default implementation](https://github.com/semantic-release/commit-analyzer/).

-### `generateNotes`

-This plugin is responsible for generating release notes.
-Call the callback with the notes as a string.
-Have a look at the [default implementation](https://github.com/semantic-release/release-notes-generator/).
-It receives a `commits` array, the `lastRelease` and `nextRelease` inside `config`.

 ### `verifyConditions`

 This plugins is responsible for verifying that a release should happen in the first place.
+The default implementations are:
-For example, the [default implementation](https://github.com/semantic-release/condition-travis/) verifies that the publish is happening on Travis, that it’s the right branch, and that all other build jobs succeeded.
-There are more use cases for this, e.g. verifying that test coverage is above a certain threshold or that there are no [vulnerabilities](https://nodesecurity.io/) in your dependencies.
-Be creative.
+- [travis](https://github.com/semantic-release/condition-travis/): verifies that the publish is happening on Travis, that it’s the right branch, and that all other build jobs succeeded.
+- [github](https://github.com/semantic-release/github/): verifies a Github authentication is set and valid.
+- [npm](https://github.com/semantic-release/npm/): verifies an npm authentication is set and valid.

 Passing an array of plugins will run them in series.